 In accordance with the Mexican Corporations Act, the Company is required to appropriate at least 5% of the net profit of each year to increase the legal reserve.
 This practice must be continued each year until the legal reserve reaches 20% of the value of the Company's share capital.
-As of December 31st, 2021 and 2020, the legal reserve is MXN 564,866 and MXN 490,228, respectively.
+As at December 31st, 2022 and 2021, the legal reserve is MXN 644,726 and MXN 564,866, respectively.